-Please submit only one application appropriate for your discipline: FRP for Natural and Mathematical Science, Social Sciences, or FRP for projects in the Humanities, Arts, and Performing Arts.
-The CRC reserves the right to decline to review an application that is incomplete, late or that fails to respond to a required application element.
-For assistance in preparing an application or budget, contact Thomas Frank, or Elizabeth Speziale in RSPO, at x2511.
-RSPO can also assist faculty in trying to match a first-time applicant with a previous award recipient, if desired.
+Please submit only one application appropriate for your discipline: (1) Natural and Mathematical

+Science, (2) Social Sciences, or (3) Humanities, Arts, and Performing Arts.
+Questions about which of the three areas of funding are most appropriate should be directed to RSPO or the FRC Chair.
+The FRC reserves the right to decline to review an application that is incomplete, late or that fails to respond to a required application element.
+For assistance in preparing an application or budget, contact Dominick Fantacone in RSPO, at x2511, RSPO@cortland.edu.